sndoja/sndoja/README.md

 #### BIO

-💻 I am currently working as a Software Engineer @Accepted in Athens.
+💻 I am currently working as a Software Engineer @Eurobank in Athens.

 🌱 Recently graduated from the MSc in Data Science @ AUEB.